mfsjr/manifold-dx/README.md

 #### Building an App
 - Look at our demo apps, these are built with create-react-app and react-script-ts.

-#### What's Next
-- Larger, real-world example applications
-- Rendering optimizations

-#### This is BETA software
-- Its tested, it works, but hasn't been used in heavy duty apps yet (but its intended for that)
-- Recent work has centered on:
+#### Recent work has centered on:
+- Adding optional render props to ContainerComponent HOC
 - Optimizing user-facing API's for ease-of-use
 - Real-world apps with Material-UI v1, Formik, GraphQL
 - Organizing state initialization, design, and enforcing structure using TypeScript conditional types

+#### What's Next
+- Dev tools, starting with action logging and replay
+- Larger, real-world example applications
+- More rendering optimizations